opea-project/GenAIStudio/setup-scripts/setup-genai-studio/readme.md

 The genai-studio playbook script will:

-1. Deploy a persistent volume for prometheus and a customized monitoring stack based on prometheus-community/kube-prometheus-stack (which contains both Prometheus and Grafana) in the monitoring namespace.
+1. Deploy a customized monitoring stack based on prometheus-community/kube-prometheus-stack (which contains both Prometheus and Grafana) in the monitoring namespace with a local-path-provisioner in local-path-storage namespace, for dynamic Persistent Volumes (PVs) provisioning.

 2. Deploy the studio-backend, studio-frontend and also a studio-nginx in the studio namespace.

 ### Pre-requisite